yasiryagi/helpdesk/roles/council-members/README.md

 ##### Scenario B:
 If: `Candidacy Limit < Applicants`.
 Ie. the number of applicants is greater than the `Candidacy Limit`.

-All of the applicants is sorted and ranked by their stake.
+All of the applicants are sorted and ranked by their stake.
 The `Announcing` stage ends, and only those with a rank better than, or equal to, the `Candidacy Limit` will proceed to the `Voting` stage.

-The applicants that did not make it to the `Voting` stage gets their stake back right away.
+The applicants that did not make it to the `Voting` stage get their stake back right away.

 ##### Scenario C:
 If: `Applicants < Council Size`.
 Ie. the number of applicants is smaller than the `Council Size`.